havatv/qgismultidistancebufferplugin/help/source/index.rst

 * *Standard*.
 Will use five segments to represent a quarter circle for the buffer geometries in the result dataset.

-* *Segments to approximate*.
+* *Segments to approximate* (new in version 2.0).
   The user specifies the number of segments to use for a quarter circle.

-* *Maximum deviation*.
+* *Maximum deviation* (new in version 2.0).
   The user specifies the maximum radial deviation from the specified buffer distances.
   The number of segments per quarter circle will be calculated based on the buffer distance, and will increase with increasing buffer distances.